 (800) 458-2541 (Toll Free)

-Brad grew up in Myrtle Beach, South Carolina, and went to Socastee High School, followed by undergraduate school at the University of South Carolina in 1993 and Campbell University Law School in 1997.
-Before joining the firm in 2016, he spent 20 years at Cheshire Parker Schneider & Bryan, focusing on criminal trial defense and appeals, as well as professional licensing defense.
+Brad grew up in Myrtle Beach, South Carolina, and went to Socastee High School, followed by undergraduate school at the University of South Carolina in Columbia and law school at Campbell University in North Carolina.
+Before joining the firm in 2016, he spent 20 years at Cheshire Parker Schneider, focusing on criminal trial defense and appeals, as well as professional licensing defense.
 In state and federal court, he has represented people from all walks of life, accused of everything from speeding to white collar crimes to first-degree murder.
 His work has been featured in the ESPN 30 for 30 documentary film Fantastic Lies, Episode 10 of the Netflix documentary series The Staircase, and the 48 Hours documentary episode A Killer Defense.

-Brad has presented on criminal defense, forensic science, legal ethics, and DSS investigations in eight states and the District of Columbia and has lectured on those topics at four of North Carolina’s five law schools and the New Prosecutors School of the North Carolina Conference of District Attorneys.
+Brad has presented on criminal defense, forensic science, legal ethics, and DSS investigations in nine states and the District of Columbia and has lectured on those topics at all of North Carolina’s five law schools and the New Prosecutors School of the North Carolina Conference of District Attorneys.
 He has also written various articles on those subjects.

-Brad has been an active leadership member of the North Carolina Advocates for Justice for over a decade, serving two years as Legal Affairs Vice President, one year as Communications Vice President, and this year as President-Elect.
+Brad was an active leadership member of the North Carolina Advocates for Justice for over a decade, serving on the Board (2007-2019), on the Executive Committee (2013-2019), and as President (2017-2018).
 He won the organization’s Ebbie Award in 2005 and has participated in drafting legislation that preserved and strengthened North Carolina’s open-file discovery laws and other protections for the criminally accused.

-He has served on the Board of Directors of North Carolina Prisoner Legal Services since May 2008, serving as President of the Board from 2010-2016.
-He is serving his third year as an Advisory Member of the North Carolina State Bar Ethics Committee.
+He served on the Board of Directors of North Carolina Prisoner Legal Services from 2008 to 2017, serving as President from 2010-2016.

 Brad is rated AV Preeminent by Martindale Hubbell and has been recognized in Best Lawyers In America, SuperLawyers, and Business North Carolina Legal Elite.